 CODE OF ETHICS

 In our commitment to transparency, this Code of Ethics is made publicly available.
-The journalism industry is rapidly evolving, so we may be required to make updates to these rules as circumstances require.
+The media industry is rapidly evolving, so we may be required to make updates to these rules as circumstances require.
 In that spirit, we reserve the right to revise this page when necessary.

-We are a grassroots not-for-profit startup.
+We are a grassroots startup.
 That means we have no financial support at the moment.
 In the future we may seek external donors and foundation grant funding to ensure we survive through turbulent journalistic times.
 We do not and will never accept corporate funding.

 Whatever the funding source, our strict editorial independence mandate applies.
 Donors, no matter how big or small their contribution, will not receive preferential coverage or any other goods or services in exchange for their support.
 Whenever stories mention any of our funders or members of our board of directors or advisory boards, we’ll disclose relevant relationships.
 Major funders (those giving above $2,000 annually) will be publicly disclosed.